usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ```

 where the option `++dev-envname` (default `dev`) can be used to specify what
 kind of development environment you'd like.
-This will create a [conda]
+This will create a virtual
 environment under `.venv`.
-To instead create a [virtualenv] based development
+To instead create a [conda] based development
-environment, use `nox -s dev-venv ....`.
+environment, use `nox -s dev-conda ....`.

 If you go this route, you may want to use something like
 [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) (if using zsh shell) or